khrome/mangrove/README.md

 If callbacks aren't your thing, just use the `.inquire(<query>)` function and you'll get the promises you crave.

+###Service

+There is experimental support for webservice access to the database... this will eventually be enhanced by client libraries optionally streaming a compressed format to each other.

+For now the only supported interface is `POST`ing the SQL to the `/sql` endpoint.

+Just run

+	mangrove -p <port number>

+or (within the project)

+	npm start

+More to come.

  Upcoming Features
  -----------------